HTangl/MX1S/README.md

 For a demonstration of how these can be implemented check out the DIDIY Assembly Guide video on the [HTangl youtube channel](https://www.youtube.com/channel/UCIHJYzL-LAS2CVR-Q0J305w)

-I sell these on my [Etsy shop](https://www.etsy.com/shop/HTangl), for updates on when a batch is being release please join the [HTangl Discord server](https://discord.gg/yAeFsbCDpv)
+I sell these on my [Etsy shop](https://www.etsy.com/shop/HTangl), for updates on when a batch is being released please join the [HTangl Discord server](https://discord.gg/yAeFsbCDpv)

 If you'd like to order these directly from a PCB manufacturer I have provided the necessary gerber zip folder.
 Below is a guide on how to order from JLCPCB.
 Besides the boards themselves you will also need Kailh hotswap sockets and some 3 pin 3.5mm pitch screw terminals.